joecmartineau/senali-firebase-webapp/replit.md

 ## Overview

-Senali is an AI-powered companion designed to act as both a therapist and a friend for parents.
+Senali is an AI-powered companion designed to act as both a parenting coach and a friend for parents.
 The application provides empathetic conversation, active listening, and supportive guidance through AI chat interactions and daily tips focused on emotional well-being and family relationships.
 Senali specializes in building meaningful connections by asking personalized questions about users' children, spouses, and family dynamics.

 ## User Preferences